Measure Angle on Diagram Online

 • Export the overlay so the measured diagram can be compared with the original problem.

-When to choose measure angle on diagram
+When to choose tool

 • Checking a geometry diagram before sharing a marked-up image or report.